Chapter 13 Bankruptcy Rules FAQ

 How do I file for Chapter 13 bankruptcy?

 According to Chapter 13 bankruptcy rules, it is necessary for a debtor to attend credit counseling prior to filing for bankruptcy.
-After the completion of counseling, the debtor must pay $274 and provide the bankruptcy court with information about income, debt, expenses, and creditor holdings of secured and unsecured debt.
+After the completion of counseling, the debtor must pay a fee and provide the bankruptcy court with information about income, debt, expenses, and creditor holdings of secured and unsecured debt.
 Once the court receives the appropriate paperwork, a trustee will review the case.
 The trustee will request information from the debtor, communicate with creditors, and hold a creditors meeting.
 The debtor is also responsible for filing a repayment plan with the court.
 Once the bankruptcy court approves the repayment plan, Chapter 13 bankruptcy is complete.

 Does filing for Chapter 13 bankruptcy stop creditors from collecting a debt?